Programming-from-A-to-Z/A2Z-F24/01-intro/README.md

 ## Add your name / link to your assignment below

 _(Please note you are welcome to post under a pseudonym and/or password protect your published assignment.
-Here is some [helpful information on privacy options for an NYU blog](https://nyu.service-now.com/sp?id=kb_article&sysparm_article=KB0012245&sys_kb_id=b2ddc9da004aa1002a5d036a271e5f70&spa=1).
+For NYU blogs, privacy options are covered in the [NYU Wordpress Knowledge Base](https://wp.nyu.edu/knowledge/).
 Finally, if you prefer not to post your assignment at all here, you may email the submission.)_

 - Name -- [assignment title](assignment url)